Will politics, social issues influence Emmy Awards outcome?

 LOS ANGELES (AP) — What do computer hackers, the divisive U.S. presidential campaign and racial tensions have to do with the Emmys?

-Maybe a lot, if TV academy voters favored shows plugged into modern anxiety when they cast ballots for Sunday’s Emmy Awards .
-The ceremony airs at 8 p.m.
-EDT on ABC with host Jimmy Kimmel.
+Possibly a lot, if TV academy voters favored shows plugged into modern anxiety when they cast ballots for the 68th prime-time Emmy Awards.
+The ceremony airs 8 p.m.
+EDT Sunday on ABC with host Jimmy Kimmel.

-Golden Globe-winning “Mr. Robot,” a conspiracy thriller about a troubled hacker, is vying for the top drama series award and best actor honors for star Rami Malek.
-It faces defending champion “Game of Thrones.”
+Hours before the ceremony, security concerns loomed large after 29 people were injured in an explosion Saturday in Manhattan’s Chelsea neighborhood, and Los Angeles Police Chief Charlie Beck asked Emmys attendees to remain vigilant in the wake of explosions in New York City and New Jersey.

-Biting political satire “Veep” is seeking its second consecutive best comedy series award, with the edgy sitcom “black-ish” among its competitors.
+Beck said there are no known credible threats to security in Los Angeles, but asked those attending Sunday’s Emmys in downtown Los Angeles to report any suspicious activity.

 Most Read Stories